learn-co-curriculum/react-hooks-redux-component-state-vs-store-state/README.md

 to be tested.

 But more importantly, we now need to manage a store during testing.
-This means we need to make sure we **always** restore it to its previous state in an `beforeEach`, otherwise this can lead to hard to debug failed tests.
+This means we need to make sure we **always** restore it to its previous state before every test case, otherwise this can lead to hard to debug failed tests.
+In Mocha, we can use `beforeEach` to run a function before every test case (`it(...)`).

-Instead of adding a `beforeEach`, we can also mock it out, which eliminates the need to reset the store.
+Instead of restoring the store's state, we can also mock it out.
+This eliminates the need to reset the store.

 3. Reusing the component is possible

-While we focused implementing our own set of stores, some people prefer to use Redux, Rx, mobx or some other library for managing state and implementing unidirectional data flow.
+While we focused on implementing our own set of stores, some people prefer to use Redux, Rx, mobx or some other library for managing state and implementing unidirectional data flow.

 By storing state in an external store, we implicitly couple the component to